 FDA guidelines require that before giving blood, you must register; have your blood pressure, temperature, and heart rate checked; answer health questions; and get a blood test (usually by sticking a finger for a few drops of blood).
 You’ll need to fill out a questionnaire, asking about certain behaviors or travel that might put you at increased risk for some diseases.
 You must also be told details about what donating blood will be like before you decide to actually give blood.

 You’ll sit in a reclining chair or lie on a table.
 An area on your arm will be cleaned, and a sterile needle put into a vein (usually where your elbow bends).
 Removing a unit of whole blood usually takes about 10 to 15 minutes.
-Apheresis donation (described in Blood Transfusions for People with Cancer) may take 2 hours or longer.
+Apheresis donation (described in the next section) may take 2 hours or longer.

 Once your blood is taken, you’ll be asked to stay for a short time to make sure you’re feeling well.
 You’ll be given something to drink (such as fruit juice) and a light snack before leaving.